sfkonrad/M10_Challenge_Submission/README.md

 In this Challenge, we combined our financial Python programming skills with the new unsupervised learning skills that we acquired in this module.

-The CSV file provided for this challenge contains price change data of cryptocurrencies in different periods.
+The .csv file provided for this challenge contains price change data of cryptocurrencies in different periods.

 ![image](https://github.com/sfkonrad/M10_Challenge_Submission/blob/main/M10_Challenge_Submission/Documentation/Images/coin_id-plot.jpg?raw=true)